ruby-hyperloop/todo-tutorial/story.md

 ### Chapter 1: Setting Things Up

-If you do not already have ruby, rails, and bundler setup on your machine then the easiest way to get started doing full stack development with Hyperloop is to use Cloud9.
+If you do not already have Ruby, Rails, and bundler setup on your development machine then the easiest way to get started doing full stack development with Hyperloop is to use [Cloud9](http://c9.io).

-Even if you are an experienced Rails developer there are some advantages to doing your first experiments on cloud 9:
+Even if you are an experienced Rails developer there are some advantages to doing your first experiments on Cloud 9:

-You will get a consistent setup, which will avoid any possible configuration problems between linux/mac/windows OS versions, etc.
++You will get a consistent setup, which will avoid any possible configuration problems between linux/mac/windows OS versions, etc.
-Cloud9 supports co-development, so if you hit a snag it makes it even easier to get help from others.
++Cloud9 supports co-development, so if you hit a snag it makes it even easier to get help from others.
-Your development server can be accessed by others through your unique cloud9 url so you can immediately show people on other machines the Hyperloop multi-client synchronization.
++Your development server can be accessed by others through your unique cloud9 url so you can immediately show people on other machines the Hyperloop multi-client synchronization.

 Once you are comfortable with Hyperloop, transitioning your app back to your normal development environment is as easy as doing a git pull of your saved repo.

-**If you want to go ahead as setup hyperloop on your development machine follow the instructions here:
+**If you want to go ahead as setup hyperloop on your development machine follow the [instructions here:](https://github.com/ruby-hyperloop/rails-clone-and-go)

+Continue for Cloud9 setup:

 **Step 1: Get a Cloud9 account**

-Go to cloud 9's [website](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0ahUKEwi-1o7vpqnUAhVFwiYKHa_IAZYQFggmMAA&url=https%3A%2F%2Fc9.io%2F&usg=AFQjCNHeXGx8w99yPGVSzgrH-Wa2kB_mQw&sig2=fBVKBbZ90G8VhrFRJQc70g)
+Go to Cloud 9's [website](http://c9.io)

 and signup for an account (you can use your github account for signup.)
 You will have to supply a credit card, but to our knowledge Cloud9 can be trusted!

-make sure to Connect your Cloud9 account to your github account by going to settings (upper right corner) and clicking the connected services tab, click the connect button next to github and allow it access
+Make sure to Connect your Cloud9 account to your github account by going to settings (upper right corner) and clicking the connected services tab, click the connect button next to github and allow it access.

 **Step 2: Create Your New Workspace**